pradip-ws/spring-boot-annotations/README.md

 Singletone : only one instance of the bean is created and shared across the entire application. this is the default scope.

 Prototype : a new instance of the bean is created every time it is requested

+@Value Annotation

+Spring @Value annotation is used to assign default values to variables and method arguments.
+@Value annotation is mostly used to get value for specific property key from the properties file.
+We can read spring environment variables as well as system variables using @Value annotation.